CultureAsData-UIUC/is310-fall-2024/_materials/interpreting_communicating_humanities_data/02-eda-data-viz.md

 {'author', 'title'}
 ```

-`intersection()` is a method that returns the common elements between two sets. `set()` is a built-in Python function that creates a set object, which is an unordered collection of unique elements.
+`intersection()` is a built-in Python method that returns the common elements between two sets. `set()` is another built-in Python method that creates a `set object`, which is an unordered collection of unique elements (somewhat similar to `tuples`).
 Sets can be very useful when you want to find the **unique** elements in a list.
 In this case, we are using `set()` to convert the column names of both DataFrames into sets, and then using `intersection()` to find the common columns.

 Now that we know we have two columns we can use to merge the DataFrames, we can start to do that.
 Let's say we want to do a left join, which will return all the rows from the `novels_df` DataFrame and the matching rows from the `nyt_bestsellers_df` DataFrame.